What is pulmonary arterial hypertension?

 Prostacyclin-class therapies are an FDA-approved treatment for PAH

 In a person with PAH, the body produces low levels of prostacyclin.
 Prostacyclin is a natural substance that helps keep arteries in the lungs open and working properly.
 When the body does not produce enough prostacyclin, the pulmonary arteries become narrow.
 This causes the heart to have to work harder to do its job.

-Prostacyclin analogues mimic the effects of the natural prostacyclin found in the body.
-Treatment with a prostacyclin analogue may make it easier for your heart to pump blood through your lungs.
+Prostacyclin-class therapies mimic the effects of the natural prostacyclin found in the body.
+Treatment with prostacyclin-class therapies may make it easier for your heart to pump blood through your lungs.
 This can help improve your ability to exercise.